iann0036/tabd/README.md

 - **Store tracking data** persistently for later analysis
 - **Show visual indicators** when blame view is enabled

+> [!NOTE]
+> Tab'd currently only works for files which have a filename.
+Untitled / draft files are not yet supported.

 ### Commands

 Access these commands via the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`):